 This attraction provides passengers with a chance to recapture those days from the late 1890s through the 1930s when launches plied the Black River, delivering guests to resorts, taking picnickers to up-river parks and pavilions, and generally helping fill the lazy hours of summer with relaxing diversions.

-By appointment only; call the museum for directions on booking directly with a Bernida captain. $200 for a 2-hour sail.* Children are welcome on Bernida and must be at least 12 years old to sail.
+By appointment only; call the Museum for directions on booking directly with a Bernida captain.
+Tickets are $50 per person for a 2-hour sail.* Children are welcome on Bernida and must be at least 12 years old to sail.

 *Payment due at time of sail.

 Classic South Haven History Reflecting a Changing America